  To Milan and Rome with Amma (2007)

-I took a 5-day break from work, and Vani quickly cooked up a short itinerary of trips to Milan and Rome.
+I took a break from work, and Vani quickly cooked up a short itinerary of trips to Milan and Rome.

 Screen Shot 2017-04-17 at 9.47.51 PM.png